 This is highly important to know that Iranians are very curious about the foreign travelers in their country.
 They may ask where you are from, what you do for a living, etc. Part of that is for practicing their foreign language.
 Art of that could be for learning about you.
 Eventually, they welcome you to their country.
 Most of the time, they come forward to ask about your nationality, where you’ve traveled inside Iran, if you like Iran, which city, etc. This could break the ice between you and them.
 Everyone smiles and who knows, they may invite you to take photos with them before you apart.

 Tip No.5: Don’t Take Photos of Prohibited Things

 Traveling with or without a guide, it’s always safer to look around you, ask, etc to make sure it’s OK to take photos of certain places, things, facilities, etc. If it’s not, there must be no-photography signs nearby.
 Sometimes, there are such signs although you may not see them immediately.
 Therefore, my advice to you is not to rush, take your time and ask before you get yourselves into trouble.

 In general, you’re not allowed to take photos of military sites, police stations, people in military/police uniforms, etc. Sometimes, you may see such no-photography signs at industrial facilities.
-The common sense says follow the rules and walk away instead of insisting or trying to take pictures secretly.
+Common sense says follow the rules and walk away instead of insisting or taking photos in Iran secretly.